Sappharad/GDIbuilder/README.md

 from other applications without needing to use the buildgdi command line tool.
 For example usage of the library via the Nuget package, see the Program.cs in the buildgdi folder.
 This command line tool performs all of the basic operations of the library.

+# Acknowledgements

+Thanks to the following people for providing feedback:
+- PkR
+- derek
+- MetalliC
+- VincentNL